 From there, more exceptional nature is on the cards.
-Make your way to Ocala

-  National Forest, home to the renowned Juniper Springs.
-Here you’ll find the

-  Juniper Run, a 7-mile kayak/canoe journey set under the dense canopy of
+Make your way to Ocala National Forest, home to the renowned Juniper Springs.
+At Ocala National Forest you’ll find the Juniper Run, a 7-mile kayak/canoe journey set under the dense canopy of old-growth forest.

-  old-growth forest.
 It’s rated as one of the best river journeys in the country.

-  Of course, no time in Ocala would be complete without horseback riding.
-End your

-  time here with a ride at dusk through the scenic countryside.
+Of course, no visit to Ocala would be complete without horseback riding.
+End your time here with a ride at dusk through the scenic countryside.

-  Just 45 minutes south of Jacksonville lies the popular tourist town of St.

-  Augustine, a place that comes with a balance of land and water adventures.
-The

-  historic city is home to several ancient buildings, none more prominent than the

-  oldest masonry fort in the contiguous USA.
+Just 45 minutes south of Jacksonville lies the popular tourist town of St. Augustine, a place that comes with a balance of land and water adventures.
+The historic city is home to several ancient buildings, none more prominent than the oldest masonry fort in the contiguous USA.

 Castillo de San Marcos National Monument is the centerpiece of local history.
 Tours of the 300+-year-old fort include insight into rooms of old soldiers and prisoners.
 You’ll also get to explore the gun deck (with its epic city views) and weaponry demonstrations.